Darkrock-Studios/hammer-editor/docs/SYNCING-PROTOCOL.md

 ### Entity Update Sequence
 The server will inspect the provided ClientState, and then return a sequence of Entity IDs.
 Those and only those IDs should be synchronized by the client, and in that order.

+### Remote Entity Deletion
+The last step befor individual Entity synchronization can begin is having the Client notify the server of any locally deleted Entities.

 ```mermaid
 sequenceDiagram